 Food allergies are common -- and commonly misunderstood by doctors as well as patients, says panel co-chairman Jay M. Portnoy, MD, who is chief of allergy, asthma, and immunology at Children's Mercy Hospital in Kansas City, Mo., and vice president of the American College of Allergy, Asthma & Immunology.

 "I see patients all the time who go to a doctor, skin-test positive for lots of different foods, and are advised to avoid all of these foods," Portnoy tells WebMD.
 "It makes their life miserable.
 And it turns out they are not truly allergic to all these foods after all."

-Portnoy's complaint rings true with patient advocate Anne Muñoz-Furlong, founder and CEO of Food Allergy Research & Education (FARE).
+But some parents should suspect foods as the culprit of their child's allergic reactions, says patient advocate Anne Muñoz-Furlong, founder and CEO of Food Allergy Research & Education (FARE).

 "Some parents never suspect food allergies until their child ends up at the emergency room -- where they might be told it is a food allergy, or they might not," Muñoz-Furlong tells WebMD.
 "Or if the child first has mild symptoms, like eczema, they may not realize it is a food allergy.
 And then the entire family suffers until a diagnosis is made and the food is eliminated from the diet."

 Food allergies occur when a sensitive person eats, inhales, or comes into contact with even tiny amounts of certain foods.
 These reactions occur with exposure to proteins called allergens and can be very mild or may be life-threatening.

 Food allergies are becoming more and more common.
 There has been an increase in severe food allergy cases in the last 10 years, mostly driven by peanut and tree nut allergies.

 In children, the most common food allergies are: